 Currently the main concern that exists when it comes to 3D printing is the time involved in the creation of the objects.
 Like with any form of sustainable manufacturing, buying a 3D printer is a one time purchase and is pretty easy to maintain and a more future proof option than any other form of manufacturing.
 With new advances being made in the industry everyday, it is no doubt that 3D printing is growing more productive and capable as days goes by.

 Unlike the gargantuan manufacturing equipment used in most factories, modern day 3D printers are portable and desktop compatible.
 They can easily be placed on your desk and can replace whatever basic item you would need to buy from the store.
 Need a door stopper at a cheaper price point?
 Just 3D print it.
 Want to design an elaborate figurine of Cthulhu for your cousins birthday?
 Just 3D print it.
 Last minute wedding invitation and you can’t afford fancy new jewellery?
 Just 3D print it.
-Rather than wasting time scrounging different stores for the most basic of items, one can just get it 3D printed for a fraction of the cost.
+Rather than wasting time scrounging through different stores for the most basic of items, one can just get it 3D printed and customised as per your taste for a fraction of the cost.
 From your most basic necessities to your most complicated ideas, 3D printing has got you covered.

 The only thing you really need in order to become a 3D printing wiz is software and a propensity to learn new things.
 There are loads of online tutorials available to help you get started with 3D printing.
 You can get started by viewing Autodesk Fusion 360 tutorials.